-In addition to all your ACT studying, you also need to prepare for test day.
-When exactly does the test start?
-What time will you hand in your scantron, gather your arsenal of No. 2 pencils, and leave the test center?
+In addition to all your ACT studying, you need to prepare for test day.
+When exactly does the ACT start?
+What time will you hand in your scantron sheet, gather your arsenal of No. 2 pencils, and leave the test center?
 Is timing the same for all students, or does it vary by location?

 This guide will go over the exact start and end time of the ACT so you can plan your Saturday morning.
 Assuming you haven't arranged an alternative testing date or other accommodations, what time do you need to arrive?

 ACT Test Day: When Do You Need to Arrive?

 You must be in the test center by 8:00 am at the very latest.
 Test administrators are strict about denying entrance to latecomers.
 Since students are usually admitted at 7:45 am, you should really aim to arrive between 7:30 and 7:45 am.

 There's often a line of students waiting outside, so it's definitely a good idea to get there earlier than 7:45.
 You'll check in with your admission ticket and ID and find your room.
 Seats are assigned, but first you might have to store your bag and snacks somewhere outside of the testing room.

 Once everyone is checked in and seated, the proctor will pass out the test booklets and scantrons.
 She'll give you instructions about how to fill out your personal details and take the ACT.
 All of this takes about 30 minutes to an hour, depending on how many students there are and how long it takes everyone to get settled in.

 Although you'll arrive to the test center by 7:45, you'll actually start taking the ACT between 8:30 and 9:00.
 From the point you start in on your first English question, how long does the exam take?

 Added together, the four multiple-choice sections of the ACT (English, Math, Reading, and Science) take a total of two hours and 55 minutes.
 With the 40-minute optional Writing section, this time increases to three hours and 35 minutes.